 Considerably higher smoking rates are observed amongst people with a mental health problem relative to the general population.
 Research has shown individuals with a mental illness are about twice as likely to smoke as others who do not suffer from mental health issues 3.

-According to the 2015 Welsh Health Survey, respondents with a mental illness are defined as those who report they are currently being treated for depression, anxiety or ‘another mental illness’.
-The smoking prevalence within this group was 33% compared to the 19% reported among the whole of the adult population in Wales.
-In keeping with the pattern observed within the general population, males with a mental illness have a higher smoking prevalence rate than females (36% vs 31%), however the gender difference is more marked among those with a mental illness.
+According to the 2017-18 National Survey for Wales, respondents with a mental illness are defined as those who report that they have a long-standing mental health condition.
+The smoking prevalence within this group was 36% compared to the 19% reported among the whole of the adult population in Wales in 2017-18.
+In keeping with the pattern observed within the general population, males with a mental illness have a higher smoking prevalence rate than females (41% vs 34%), however the gender difference is more marked among those with a mental illness.

 Evidence also suggests that together with a higher prevalence of smoking among people with a mental illness such individuals additionally smoke a higher number of cigarettes4.